-The City of Graham delegates the Construction Site Runoff Controls to the NC DENR Division of Land Quality.
+The City of Graham delegates the Construction Site Runoff Controls to the NC DEQ Division of Energy, Mineral, and Land Resources.
 The City of Graham does not have a delegated erosion control program but does make sure that plans it approves that will disturb greater than 1.0 acres of land apply for, and receive, and erosion control plan.
-The City of Graham also has the ability to call NC DENR to report known sedimentation issues.
-A possible improvement could be NC DENR's responsiveness to City generated complaints, which has been less than effective in the past.
+The City of Graham also has the ability to call NC DEMLR to report known sedimentation issues.
+In 2015, the City of Graham investigated and reported several sediment and erosion control violations from the Peak Resources project in Graham but NC DEMLR did not take enforcement actions against the project.
+A possible improvement could be NC DEMLR's responsiveness to City generated complaints, which has been less than effective in the past.